KCisSICKnasty/SICKnasty-FO4/README.md

 ***Feature:*** A bunch of QOL tweaks all handled via ini.
 Feel free to set these to your liking and ignore the steps below.
 The following are just my personal preferences.

-- Double click "Assorted Modular Tweaks - ESPless - Config" in MO2 under the "-Tweaks-" seperator.
+- Double click "Assorted Modular Tweaks - ESPless - Config" in MO2 under the "Tweaks" seperator.
 - Navigate to the "INI Files" tab.
 - Change the following:
 	- Set iRemoveIronSightsBlur to 1 (line 36).